 The tabua is an emblematic and multifaceted item in Fijian culture, encompassing notions of wealth, spirituality, respect, reconciliation, and protection.
 It continues to be an integral part of Fijian traditions and ceremonies, symbolising the deep-rooted cultural values and connections of the Fijian people.

-What is your Fijian favorite dish?
+What is your favourite Fijian dish?

 As a proud Fijian, one of my favourite dishes is definitely "Mum's fried fish with taro leaves cooked in coconut cream," especially when served with "Dalo lokaloka" or Purple Taro.
 This dish is not only delicious but also represents the wonderful fusion of flavours and ingredients that are characteristic of Fijian cuisine.